 Your instructor is Professor Peter Stephens.
 My office is in the Physics Building, room B-134.
-(Hint: B is not the basement.)
-I will keep office hours Tuesday and Thursday from 10:00 to 11:00 and Wednesday from 10:00 to 12:00, but you are also welcome to drop in to my office at any time; I will be happy to talk to you if I am not otherwise engaged.
+I will keep office hours Tuesday and Thursday from 2:30 to 4:00 and Wednesday from 10:00 to 12:00, but you are also welcome to drop in to my office at any time; I will be happy to talk to you if I am not otherwise engaged.
 I will also try to help you any time that you email me: pstephens@stonybrook.edu.
-Please start the subject line with "Physics 121" so that it captures my attention.
+Please start the subject line with "Physics 122" so that it captures my attention.

-We also have a help room, A-131 in the Physics Building, which is staffed by the lab TA's and undergraduate TA's.
+We also have a help room, A-131 in the Physics Building, which is staffed by the lab TA's and undergraduate TA's, starting in the second week of classes.
 We will post a schedule in Blackboard, and on the door of the room, once the semester gets going.

 There are no recitations.
-The lecture functions as a recitation, insofar as you are guided toward learning how to solve problems on the material in the lecture notes (posted to BB in advance) and in the homework problems good way to review course materials, specifically to understand the "clicker" problems that will be presented in each class.
+The lecture functions as a recitation, insofar as you are guided toward learning how to solve problems on the material in the lecture notes (posted to BB in advance) and in the homework problems

 An Echo recording of the class periods will be available in the Documents section of the Blackboard course page shortly after the conclusion of each class.
-These recordings are a
+These recordings are a good way to review course materials, specifically to understand the "clicker" problems that will be presented in each class.